What’s the Best Trade to Learn for You?

 You will also need to be able to think fast and come up with solutions to problems quickly.
 You must also be able to organise your time efficiently.

-Qualifications needed – NVQ Level 2 or 3 in plumbing and domestic heating and pass practical exams.
-A gas engineer will also need to complete additional qualifications and register on the Gas Safe Register.
+In order to become a plumber in the UK you need at least NVQ Level 2 or 3 in plumbing and domestic heating by passing practical exams.
 Becoming a qualified plumber takes time, usually around four years, and most people get into the trade through apprenticeships.

 Carpenter

-If you are interested in a very hands-on job with a good level of diversity, then carpentry may be just the job for you.
+If you are interested in a very hands-on job with a good level of diversity, then becoming a carpenter may be just the job for you.
 Carpentry includes a range of things such as repairing timber frames, installing staircases, installing doors, and building window frames.

-Carpenters are high in demand like many other trades, and qualified carpenters can usually earn more than those who don't have a qualification.
+Carpenters are one of the most in demand trades in the UK, and qualified carpenters can usually earn more than those who don't have a qualification.

-Qualifications needed – You don't necessarily need a qualification to become a basic carpenter; however, it can help.
+Although you don't necessarily need a formal qualification in the UK to become a basic carpenter, it can certainly help.

 Tiler

-Tilers must have amazing attention to detail as some jobs can be very intricate.
+Tilers must have amazing attention to detail as some jobs such as tiling a floor can be very intricate.
 You will also need to have some knowledge about building and construction, stress points, waterproofing, and you must have the ability to work independently.

-Qualifications needed – You do not need any particular qualifications to be a tiler.
-However, it usually looks much better if you do have qualifications.
-You can get a Level 1 Certificate in Wall and Floor Tiling and a Level 2 Diploma.
+You do not need any particular qualifications to be a tiler.
+However, it usually looks much better if you do - the options available in the UK are a Level 1 Certificate in Wall and Floor Tiling and a Level 2 Diploma.
 Alternatively, you may prefer to train as a tiler through an apprenticeship.

 Beginners usually start at around £18,000 per year, and experienced professionals can earn up to around £36,000.